History of Czech civilian firearms possession: 2016 Constitutional Amendment Proposal (rejected)

-The proposal was generally expected to be submitted again in Parliament after the 2018 autumn Senate elections, which ended with a decisive victory for ODS, a conservative party in favor of the amendment.
-However, late President of the Senate, Jaroslav Kubera (ODS), claimed that it would had "no chance to pass", simply due to the general Senate tendency to avoid any changes to the Constitution and Constitutional, which was in place as opposition to the PM Andrej Babiš, who had expressed his plans to introduce significant constitutional changes).
+The proposal was generally expected to be submitted again in Parliament after the 2018 autumn Senate elections, which ended with a decisive victory for the Civic Democratic Party (ODS), a conservative party in favor of the amendment.
+However, late President of the Senate, Jaroslav Kubera (ODS), claimed that it would have "no chance to pass", simply due to the general Senate tendency to avoid any changes to the Constitution and Constitutional, which was in place as opposition to the PM Andrej Babiš, who had expressed his plans to introduce significant constitutional changes).

 2021 Constitutional Amendment (approved)

 On 24 September 2019 a group of 35 Senators lodged formal proposal to amend the Charter of Fundamental Rights and Freedoms to include right to defend life with arms.
 The proposal was drafted by senator Martin Červíček (ODS), retired police brigadier general and 2012 - 2014 Police of the Czech Republic president.
 The proposal was originally planned for debate during a Senate meeting in October 2019.
 The Senate may formally propose adoption of the amendment through a simple majority of votes.
 In order to pass, the proposal must then gain support of 3/5 of all Members of Chamber of Deputies (120 out of 200) and then be voted through the Senate again, this time with majority of at least 3/5 of Senators present.

 Media dubbed the proposal "Czech Republic's second amendment" both in connection with the protection of the right to keep and bear arms in the US constitution and due to the fact that the Czech Charter of Fundamental Rights and Freedoms had only been amended once since adoption in 1992.
 The first amendment to the Charter had been adopted in 1998 and extended the maximum length of police custody without charges from original 24 hours to 48 hours.

 According to the Czech gun laws expert and attorney Tomáš Gawron the proposal bears no resemblance to the American second amendment.
-Unlike its US counterpart, the Czech proposal doesn't stipulate a restraint on Government's power, but only symbolically sets out significance of the mentioned right and otherwise leaves the Government a free hand in setting detailed conditions in law.
-By being mostly symbolic, the proposal is more similar to the article 10 of Mexican constitution.
+Unlike its US counterpart, the Czech proposal does not stipulate a restraint on Government's power, but only symbolically sets out significance of the mentioned right and otherwise leaves the Government a free hand in setting detailed conditions in law.
+By being mostly symbolic, the proposal is more similar to Article 10 of the Mexican constitution.
 Also while the American second amendment centers on the right to keep and bear arms, the Czech proposal deals primarily with right of personal defense, including with arms.

 Senate voted to formally propose adoption of the Constitutional Amendment on 11 June 2020.
 41 out of 61 senators voted for the measure.
 That was sufficient to start the legislative process, i.e. to submit the proposal for the vote at the Chamber of Deputies, for which a simple majority is needed.
 However the number fell one vote short of reaching constitutional majority.
-Constitutional majority must be reached once the amendment is accepted by the Chamber of Deputies and bill moved back to Senate for final approval.
+Constitutional majority must be reached once the amendment is accepted by the Chamber of Deputies and bill moved back to the Senate for final approval.
 The legislative process continued as follows: